d12frosted/elpa-mirror/gnu/mct-readme.txt

   `*Completions*' buffer and starts updating it to respond to user input.

-  Customisation options control the input threshold (`mct-minimum-input') and the delay between live updates (`mct-live-update-delay').
+  Customization options control the input threshold (`mct-minimum-input') and the delay between live updates (`mct-live-update-delay').
 Similarly, a blocklist and a passlist for commands are on offer: